-Simon leads the development of Regen’s work in Scotland, as well as providing a wealth of experience to support our analytical activities and policy development.
+Simon is a Regen associate, providing a wealth of experience to support our analytical activities and policy development.
 He champions a whole-system approach to net zero, helping to ensure that Regen’s work considers the implications of change across all parts of the energy system, economy and society.

 Simon has a background in engineering with a particular focus on the power system.
 Alongside a PhD in electrical engineering he spent ten years based at the University of Strathclyde working with electricity distribution and transmission networks focusing on integrating renewables into the electricity system.
 He was involved in key innovation projects included the development of Smart Grids on Shetland and Orkney through the NINES project with Scottish and Southern Electricity Networks, the introduction of Active Network Management in southern Scotland through the Accelerating Renewable Connections (ARC) project with SP Energy Networks, and a detailed study into Scotland’s Security of Electricity Supply.